Best Pizza Peels

 There are some that I have seen reviewers comment about “chunks” or “chips” that have broken off after some extensive usage so, the jury’s still out on this material.
 However, if I was going to ever consider one, with what I have seen from many reviewers, I would choose the Epicurean Pizza Peel that is a composite.
 It seems to be a very good one to look into.

-When asking “is a wood or metal pizza peel better?”, that’s a very smart question and the answer is they both are best.
+When asking “is a wood or metal pizza peel better?”, that’s a very smart question, and the answer is they both are best.
 If you cook a lot of pizzas, calzones, and breads, you may want one of each.
-But, you can comfortably begin with just one, as I did.
+But you can comfortably begin with just one, as I did.

 What’s the Difference Between Wood and Metal Pizza Peels?

-Wooden peels will need to have a good beveled edge for using to remove a pizza from the oven.
+Wooden pizza peels will need to have a good beveled edge for using to remove a pizza from the oven.
 Wooden peels aren’t good for scooping up raw dough pizzas because there’s a limit to the thinness of the beveled edge.
 However, some will drag their pizza without toppings onto a wooden peel and then top it from there.
 That avoids the need for scooping it off from the work surface.

-Metal Peels
+Metal Pizza Peels

 A metal peel is more lightweight and easier to maneuver than a wood peel.
-However, because it is thinner, it can be more difficult to use to slide the pizza into the oven without dropping it.
+However, because it is thinner, it can be more difficult to slide the pizza into the oven without dropping it.
 A wood peel is thicker and more sturdy, making it less likely to bend or break when sliding the pizza into the oven.
 However, because it is thicker, it can be more difficult to maneuver than a metal peel.

 Metal peels will be great for keeping an uncooked pizza from sticking to the work surface.
 And, the concept of being metal itself will avoid the absorption of moisture, which is a key issue of wooden peels for sticking.
 The metal peels will have a very thin edge and the better ones will also have a slightly beveled edge as well.

-Some prefer to use a metal peel because it is lighter in weight and easier to handle.
+Some prefer to use a metal peel because it is lighter and easier to handle.
 Others prefer to use a wooden peel because it is more sturdy, less likely to bend or break, and you can cut the pizza slices on it.
 Wooden peels require the raw pizza (topped or not topped) to be drug onto it since it can’t “scoop” up the pizza from the work surface.

 Best Metal for Pizza Peel